 6. Hot Sauce

-This home remedy might sound like it could hurt an already fiery throat, but hot sauce could actually help your throat feel better.
+This home remedy might sound like it could hurt an already fiery throat, but the hot sauce could actually help your throat feel better.
 Most hot sauces are made from peppers, which contain capsaicin.
 This chemical compound is known to help fight inflammation and reduce pain.
 We don’t recommend drinking hot sauce right out of the bottle, though!
 Instead, put a few drops of hot sauce in a glass of warm water and gargle it.
 The hot sauce may burn a bit at first, but the properties from capsaicin could be just what you need.
 If you don’t have hot sauce around the house, you could also create a similar concoction with cayenne pepper.

 7. Apple Cider Vinegar

-You may have heard of apple cider vinegar as a home remedy to control blood sugar levels, to remove warts, or to combat other ailments.
+You may have heard of apple cider vinegar as a home remedy to control blood sugar levels, remove warts, or combat other ailments.
 This tangy vinegar may also help your sore throat go away.
 In fact, apple cider vinegar has antibacterial properties, which help it fight off infection.
-Plus, the acidic nature of the vinegar can help break up mucus that may be in your throat.
+Plus, the acidic nature of the vinegar can help break up the mucus that may be in your throat.
 And you don’t have to down a shot of apple cider vinegar to enjoy the effects.
 Mix a few tablespoons of apple cider vinegar into a cup of water and gargle it.
 You can do this several times a day, but make sure to drink plenty of water in between.

 Did your grandmother ever tell you to suck on a clove of garlic to cure a sore throat?
 Well, she might not have been wrong.
 Garlic is another food that has antibacterial properties.
 Plus, it contains allicin, which is a compound known to help fight infection.
 You can take advantage of garlic’s medicinal properties by including fresh garlic in your diet.
 And, you can even suck on a clove of garlic just like grandma suggested — but please brush your teeth afterward to freshen up your breath!